whitefusionhq/fullstackrubydev/src/_posts/2021-01-06-everything-you-need-to-know-about-destructuring-in-ruby-3.md

 Prior to Ruby 3.1, you would have needed to write `say_hello(first_name: first_name)`.
 Now you can DRY up your method calls!

-Another little tidbit: the values you're passing via a hash literal or keyword arguments doesn't have to be a local variable.
+Another goodie: the values you're passing via a hash literal or keyword arguments don't have to be merely local variables.
 They can be method calls themselves.
 It even works with `method_missing`!

 ```ruby
 class MissMe